-If you’re an existing customer- head on over to our Developer Center where you’ll find our latest BYOC guide for Microsoft Teams.
+If you’re an existing customer- head on over to our Developer Center where you’ll find our Direct Routing setup guide for Microsoft Teams.

 If you have any questions or need some help setting up our teams are always here to help, contact us anytime.